greglnelson/react-hooks-typescript-tome/docs/1-setup/branching.md

 Finally, we `merge` in the upstream branch named `task-first-branch` which has those instructor-provided files we mentioned.
 Remember, at any given time, there are multiple repositories, each potentially with their own version of a given branch.
 So if you see things like `upstream/task-first-branch`, we're referring to the remote's version of that branch (which might not even have a local version).

 Depending on your operating system and command line setup, you may be asked to write a "commit message" when you try to `merge`.
 You can use the default message.

+WARNING: In the unlikely case you see something like "merge error" or "merge conflict" when running the commands, stop now and ask for help.

 ## The New Test